Apps Description Demo Instructions Support

 A dashed rectangle outlines the photo, and you specify where and how far to zoom by dragging any of the square handles to resize the rectangle, and dragging from the middle of the rectangle to move it.
 To preview the zoomed image, tap the + magnifying glass.

-Step 3: Save the Photo
+Step 3: Save or Share the Photo

 The i button is used to view these instructions and to change settings.